tsjondin/python-classify/README.md

 	except TypeError as e:
 		# Treat the validation error as you wish

 I which case the data provided in the JSON under the key *a_reference* must conform to the model of ResourceModelB.

-Classify returns instances of the models to check against in the cases of classes.
+Classify returns instances of the models to check against